 A description of the original SMM is given in the PSC report (1988).
 Many subtle changes have been made in the model since that documentation was written and was recently updated in Miller and Bednarski 2017.
+In addition, the models have been modified to account for the loss of Tuya production.
 The purpose of the model is to aid managers in making weekly harvest decisions to meet U.S./Canada treaty obligations for harvest sharing and conservation of Stikine River sockeye salmon.